 There is a market need for a rapid and inexpensive screening test that can be used to easily identify APOE E4 carriers.
 These patients are at a higher genetic risk for developing Alzheimer's Disease (AD), and may also respond differently to various AD therapeutics.
-The Spartan APOE System is designed to meet this research need by providing a rapid, low cost, small footprint solution for patient screening at home or in clinic.
+The Spartan APOE System is designed to meet this research need by providing a rapid, low cost, small footprint solution for patient screening.

 The test is performed using a non-invasive cheek swab, and provides full genotype results for the E2, E3 and E4 alleles in about one hour.
-This means that, for the first time, researchers can obtain results from cognitive and APOE pre-screening results all in the same visit.
+Researchers can obtain results from cognitive and APOE pre-screening results all in the same visit.
 This greatly accelerates a variety of Alzheimer's research by facilitating subject recruitment.

-The test is currently in use by North America and Europe's top memory clinics and clinical trial sites to increase enrollment in patient registries and as a pre-screening tool for clinical trials.
+The test is currently in use by North America's top memory clinics and clinical trial sites to increase enrollment in patient registries and as a pre-screening tool for clinical trials.